millerk22/emc2-labs/EMC2-Labs-Winter/lab21.rst

 The MNIST Dataset
 -----------------

-The MNIST dataset is a collection of 70,000 images of handwritten digits.
+The MNIST dataset is a collection of 70,000 images of handwritten digits (0-9).
-Each image is 28x28 pixels and is grayscale.
+Each of these grayscale images is 28x28 pixels.
-Each image is a single digit from 0 to 9.
 Here is an example of all 10 digits.

 .. image:: _static/figures/mnist_10.png